kerstentw/gameproposals/README.md

 # gameproposals
-This is the beta experiment for the gameproposals site.
+This is the working repo for the gameproposals web-app/website.